University of Ottawa, Canada

 I have a BA in English and Public Affairs from the University of Ottawa, Canada.
-When I moved to Los Angeles to marry the man of my dreams 15 years ago, I took the UCLA Teaching Certificate for Adult Instruction and also completed the TESOL Certificate.
+When I moved to Los Angeles 18 years ago, I took the UCLA Teaching Certificate for Adult Instruction and also completed the TESOL Certificate.
 So I have had many careers; and, yes, I am a "mature" person with adorable grandchildren.
 All this world experience is an asset for a teacher / tutor.
-I am energetic: a gym and Zumba enthusiast and a major walker taking my beloved cocker spaniel out for many miles a day.
+I am energetic: a swim, gym and Zumba enthusiast and a major walker taking my beloved cocker spaniel out for many miles a day.

 As a teacher, a news "junkie", and because I recently completed the process to get American citizenship - I know US government systems well.
 I taught the subject to high school and adult students over the course of my 12 years as a teacher in the LA public school Adult Education program.
 It is a fascinating subject, and I'm sure I can help you understand the mechanics of government and help you become an active and savvy participant in local and national politics.